Margaret Benyon

 Margaret Benyon, MBE, was a British artist.
 Trained as a painter, she was one of the first artists to use holography as a medium and had her first solo show of holograms in 1969.
 She was appointed to the Order of the British Empire in 2000 for her service to art and has been called "the mother of British holography".

 Education and early career

-Margaret Benyon was born in Birmingham, England in 1940 and grew up in Kenya, where she attended Kenya High School.
+Margaret Benyon was born in Birmingham, England in 1940 and grew up in Kenya, where she attended The Kenya High School.
 She studied painting at the Slade School of Fine Art in London, graduating in 1962.
 As a working artist in the early 1960s she sought to "question the abstract expressionists' assumption that the criterion of excellence in painting was that it should be treated as a flat surface".
 She employed techniques including "optical illusions, colour and so on", particularly the moiré pattern, "to modulate the picture plane so that it no longer looked flat".
 She also created anaglyph paintings, which appeared three dimensional when viewed through special glasses with differently coloured lenses.